xuhaibahmad/xuhaibahmad.github.io/_posts/2016-12-17-10-libraries-to-speed-up-your-android-development-part-1.markdown

 ## ActiveAndroid

-One of the most painful tasks in Android development is `Database` creation.
-With all the `Keys`, `Tables`, `Cursors`, `Helper` and what not, it usually takes an package full of classes to be able to produce even the most simplest Databases.
-Android.
+One of the most painful tasks in Android development is setting up an `SQLite` `Database`.
+With all the `Keys`, `Tables`, `Cursors`, `Helper` and what not, it usually takes an entire package full of classes (filled with boilerplate code for the most part) to be able to produce even the most simplest Databases.
 ActiveAndroid takes care of all the setup and messy stuff, and all with just a few simple steps of configuration.

 > So what exactly is ActiveAndroid?